Advocacy Panel (TAP)

 for improving the IRS service and customer satisfaction.

-moment to give us your suggestions for TAP to consider by
+Please take a moment to give us your suggestions for TAP to

 TAP Ohio member: